 While Primordia was so far in my wheelhouse, you’d think is was practically tailor made for me, Analogue comes from a background I’m mostly unfamiliar with: visual novels.
 I’m making that sound a bit more out there than it is.
 Really visual novels are a subset of the adventure game.
 Analogue is just as much about exploration of the world as any classic adventure game.
 The difference is that it is done through logs and historical accounts rather than environments.
 And for some reason this relaxed pace of reading allowed my eyes to unfocus and for my mind to wander.
 Sometimes it was about the material in the game, a lot of time it wasn’t.
 It didn’t matter, because the game would be there right where I left off with no pressure to keep reading.

 This is the game that knocked Unmanned about 10 spaces back in the list.
 The emotive power of Analogue left Unmanned in the dust.
-It feels more complete and that makes each revelation about the society more impact.
+It feels more complete and that makes each revelation about the society more impactful.
 If Unmanned was a short story, Analgoue felt like a novel.
-(The comparison doesn’t constitute anything beyond the metaphor in which it was use.
+(The comparison doesn’t constitute anything beyond the metaphor in which it was used.
 The games wouldn’t work as books because they marshal interactivity and the format that allows to their cause.)

 But honestly it was the material being presented.
 Somehow the interactive nature allowed the material to be far more effective than a book with the entries and reaction dialogue would have been.
 No account of oppressive treatment and the utter breaking of another human being hit me quite as hard as Christine Love’s work.
 The fact that this was based on a real culture and that this systematic society existed makes it all the more horrible.
 It puts the story in the realm of the plausible.
 Yes it takes place on a space ship, but that is incidental to the core of the game.
 The story of these two noble houses, the surrounding society and the Pale Bride is one of the most affecting to mo of the year.
 The game’s revelation was the hardest gut punch I received in a game all year and its still with me as I write this.
 It comes to me at odd moments in my day and will not leave.
 That is what good art does.